-CLICK HERE TO SUBMIT NOW!
-Open September 1 – November 1!
-Current and past residents from North Carolina and its border states — Georgia, South Carolina, Tennessee, and Virginia — are invited to enter their work in three categories: poetry, fiction, and nonfiction.
+Charlotte Lit’s Lit/South Awards are open October 1 – November 1.
+Current and past residents of North Carolina and its border states — Georgia, South Carolina, Tennessee, and Virginia — are invited to enter their work in three categories: poetry, fiction, and nonfiction.
 Guidelines are below, and at Charlotte Lit’s Submittable site.

 Categories & Prizes